-Making disciples for Jesus Christ year-round on this sandy eighteen-mile stretch that once was all salt marsh, beach plum, bayberry, and sand dunes, First United Methodist Church became part of the community— reaching out to help others.
-Situated five miles south of the Causeway, Route 72 E, the church is in the heart of Beach Haven Terrace, at 130th Street and Beach Avenue.
+Making disciples for Jesus Christ year-round on this sandy eighteen-mile stretch that once was all salt marsh, beach plum, bayberry and sand dunes, First United Methodist Church became part of the community: reaching out to help others.
+Situated five miles south of the Causeway, Route 72 East, the church is in the heart of Beach Haven Terrace at 130th Street and Beach Avenue.

-Much later, on April 23rd, 1968, the word "united" was added when the United Methodist Church was formed with union of the Evangelical United Brethren Church (represented by Bishop Reuben H. Mueller) and the Methodist Church (represented by Bishop Lloyd Christ Wicke) at the connecting General Conference in Dallas, Texas.
-One of the highlights of Bishop Wicke's career was chairing the committee of The Methodist Church that drew up the proposal leading to the 1968 denominational merger with the Evangelical United Brethren Church (EUB).
+Much later, on April 23, 1968, the word "united" was added when the United Methodist Church was formed with union of the Evangelical United Brethren Church (represented by Bishop Reuben H. Mueller) and the Methodist Church (represented by Bishop Lloyd Christ Wicke) at the connecting General Conference in Dallas, Texas.
+One of the highlights of Bishop Wicke's career was chairing the committee of The Methodist Church that drew up the proposal, leading to the 1968 denominational merger with the Evangelical United Brethren Church (EUB).
 During the uniting service in Dallas, Wicke symbolically clasped hands with EUB Bishop Reuben H Mueller, across a table bearing the Plan of Union.
 As they did, they prayerfully said together: "Lord of the Church, we are united in Thee, in Thy Church and in the United Methodist Church."